Answers to common questions about the Microsoft Azure Marketplace

 - How will I receive payment for my Azure Marketplace sales?

-All payments from Microsoft will be processed via Electronic Funds Transfer (EFT) quarterly (Net 45 terms) at the latest, if not sooner.
+All payments from Microsoft will be processed via Electronic Funds Transfer (EFT) monthly (Net 45 terms).

 - Is there a fee associated to publishing on the Azure Marketplace?